-This course is the first in a series that explores a broad range of job search techniques including researching opportunities, compiling appropriate information for job applications, creating cover letters and resumes, and preparing for interviews.
+This course is the first in a series that explores a broad range of job search techniques including exploring various business support professional careers, researching opportunities, compiling appropriate information for job applications, creating cover letters and resumes, and preparing for interviews.
 This course promotes overall understanding of the job search process.